Sunny Isles Beach, FL Property Crime Rates and Non-Violent Crime Maps

 USA: $136

-The Cost of Crime per resident in Sunny Isles Beach is $123 per year, which is $13 less than the national average and $53 more than Florida's state average.
-Below we compare cities similar to Sunny Isles Beach:
+Property crime costs $123 per resident each year in Sunny Isles Beach, which is $13 less than the national average and $53 more than Florida's state average.
+The comparison below uses cities similar to Sunny Isles Beach:

 • In Cross City, FL, crime costs $245 per person, which is $122 more than in Sunny Isles Beach.